 CONSULTANT activities to conduct and prepare engineering analyses and reports shall be done under the direction of the DEPARTMENT Project Manager.
-The CONSULTANT shall perform engineering activities essential to developing and evaluating Project alternatives as outlined in the PD&E Manual and as specified in this section.
+The CONSULTANT shall perform engineering activities essential to developing and evaluating Project alternatives as outlined in Part 2, Chapter 3 of the PD&E Manual and as specified in this section.
 The CONSULTANT will gather and review existing data from the DEPARTMENT, such as transportation planning data developed for long range plans or any previously completed technical studies within the project area.
-The
+The CONSULTANT will collect additional data necessary to supplement existing data.